Toolbox

 Plausibility database

 This database identifies evidence regarding the effects of chemical and urban factors on child health and attribute a level of evidence (LoE) for each factor-outcome pair.
-To reference: “Colzin S et al, manuscript, A plausibility database summarizing the level of evidence regarding the hazards induced by the exposome on children health.”
+To reference: “Colzin S et al. (2024).
+A plausibility database summarizing the level of evidence regarding the hazards induced by the exposome on children health.
+International Journal of Hygiene and Environmental Health 256:114311.”
 Most recent version: v1.2 (25 Nov.
 2023).

 Click here to download